pavelkraleu/llm-language-tokens/README.md

 ## Embeddings

-In following examples I have computed ADA embeddings for multiple languages anc dompared them with Cosine similarity.
+In following examples I have computed ADA embeddings for multiple languages and compared them with Cosine similarity.

 ### Comparing cosine similarity between languages

 #### Lessons learned

-* 🇰🇷 has the lowest similarity across all languages
+* 🇰🇷 has the lowest similarity across all languages in text about Strawberry
+* Asian languages have big distance with other languages in text about Saturn V
 * 🇳🇴 and 🇩🇰 is very close
     * 🇳🇴 `Hagejordbæret ble først foredlet frem i Bretagne`
     * 🇩🇰 `Havejordbærret blev først avlet i Bretagne`